 When we breastfeed, our bodies release a hormone called oxytocin.
 This is known as a bonding hormone, which helps create that feeling of closeness with baby.
 Oxytocin also causes our uteruses to contract and help get it back to its normal size, and even decrease postpartum bleeding.
 Breastfeeding may also reduce the risk of breast or ovarian cancer.
 If that wasn’t enough, as an added bonus breastfeeding can help lose that pregnancy weight!

 Of course, everyone’s situation is different, and it’s important to talk to your doctor about what is best for you and your child.
-If you’re a new or expectant mom and you live near Kirksville, MO, you can learn more about prenatal and parenting topics through Lifeline Pregnancy Help Clinic’s Earn While You Learn program.
+If you’re a new or expectant mom and you live near Kirksville, MO, you can learn more about prenatal and parenting topics through Lifeline Pregnancy Help Clinic’s PLANS program.
 For more information, call 660-665-5688 or click here.